 In August 2017, the City issued the Variable Rate Energy System Refunding Bond, Series 2017 in the amount of \$97,000,000 to refund the City's outstanding Variable Rate Energy System Revenue and Refunding Bonds, Series 2012 that were scheduled to mature on October 1, 2017.
 Immediately prior to this 2017 refunding, the City paid down \$3,000,000 of outstanding principal on the Series 2012 Bonds.
 The 2017 bonds mature on October 1, 2022.
 The bonds bear a variable rate of interest equal to the one-month LIBOR index plus 0.52 percent.
-Principal payment of \$7,000,000 is payable on Ocotber 2020.
+A principal payment of \$7,000,000 was paid in October 2020.
 Interest payments are payable on the first business day of each month.
 Although the 2017 bonds bear a variable rate of interest, they have been effectively converted to a fixed rate as a result of pre-existing interest rate swap agreements.
 There was no gain or loss on refunding of the debt.
-The remaining principal and interest requirements for these bonds aggregate to \$113,146,161.
+The remaining principal and interest requirements for these bonds aggregate to \$104,901,266.